yorkjohn/yorkjohn.github.io/_pages/honors.md

   Description: An embedded flame detection device that operates on a dual-band system for enhanced detection capabilities.

 ## Fundings

+- **Development of a high-performance AI-based flame detection system**
+  Amount: 200,000 CNY
+  Year: 2025
+  Description: integrating advanced vision algorithms and intelligent sensing for faster, more accurate fire identification.

 - **Research and Implementation of Drone Geolocation Based on Domestic Embedded Platforms**
   Amount: 30,000 CNY
   Year: 2023